sqlcipher/sqlcipher/README.md

 Building SQLCipher is similar to compiling a regular version of SQLite from source a couple small exceptions:

  1. You *must* define `SQLITE_HAS_CODEC` and either `SQLITE_TEMP_STORE=2` or SQLITE_TEMP_STORE=3`
- 2. You will need to link against a support cryptograpic provider (OpenSSL, LibTomCrypt, CommonCrypto/Security.framework, or NSS)
+ 2. You will need to link against a support cryptographic provider (OpenSSL, LibTomCrypt, CommonCrypto/Security.framework, or NSS)

 The following examples demonstrate linking against OpenSSL, which is a readily available provider on most Unix-like systems.